quorten/quorten-blog1/_posts/2020-07-02-actual-wxp-vm.md

 20200702/DuckDuckGo qemu mount vmdk host
 20200702/https://unix.stackexchange.com/questions/550569/how-can-i-access-the-files-in-a-vmdk-file

-Another thing, using `chntpw`, sure you can do an `sudo apt-get install chntpw`, but you may want to ensure you have the latest version by going to the official website.
+Another thing, using `chntpw`, sure you can do `sudo apt-get install chntpw`, but you may want to ensure you have the latest version by going to the official website.

 20200702/DuckDuckGo chntpw
 20200702/https://en.wikipedia.org/wiki/Chntpw